LR-Studio/LRSmartTextField/README.md

 LRTextField
 ===========
 A subclass of UITextField that supports float label, validation, inputmask, and `IB_DESIGNABLE` (Xcode 6).
+The expectation is that our text field can offer great functionality, while keeping the original design.

 ### How to install
 ```